Taniela Fusimalohi

 From 1987 Fusimalohi worked as a civil servant, starting as a Senior Executive Officer in the Prime Minister's Office and rising to be a Principal Assistant Secretary.
 In 2000 he was appointed Deputy Director of the Tonga Visitors Bureau.
 From 2007 to 2012 he served as Chief Executive of the Ministry of Training, Employment, Youth and Sports.
 In 2020 he was appointed as a Part Time Commissioner of the Public Service Commission.

-He was elected to the seat of ʻEua 11 in the 2021 Tongan general election.